Quas1Dev/Find-your-Duo/README.md

 - You'll need to have [Git](https://git-scm.com/) installed installed on your machine.
 - You'll need to have [Expo GO](https://expo.dev/client) installed in some smartphone (required to run the mobile version).

-**Note**: We'll be creating a PostgreSQL Database using the Postgres users.
-Therefore, you must take note of the password you set for this user.
+**Note**: We'll be creating a PostgreSQL Database using the Postgres user, then you must take note of the password you set for this user.

 **Note**: Also you will need to find the path to a folder called `data`, which is usually located at C:\Program Files\PostgreSQL\15\data.